 I am having 2 giveaways on my blog.A chance to win $15 store credit from LiaGeneFab11 who has fancy headbands and hair clips for your daughters and a fairy silhoutte tee from ElizabethHorton.
 Just leave a comment to win. http://houseonashwelllane.blogspot.com/2011/02/fancy-headbands-and-hair-clips-giveaway.html

-this blessed nest said...
+33. this blessed nest says

 i can't take the cuteness!!!!